mf-social/project-blue-house/docs/create_vm.md

 ![proxmox create vm 1](../images/proxmox_create_1.png)

+Type a name for your **VM** in the 'name' box and select the 'Start at boot' checkbox.

 ![proxmox create vm 2](../images/proxmox_create_2.png)

+Select your Debian ISO from the dropbox.

 ![proxmox create vm 3](../images/proxmox_create_3.png)

+Set the size you want your **VM's** hard drive to be.

 ![proxmox create vm 4](../images/proxmox_create_4.png)

+Set how much processing power you want to allocate to the **VM**

 ![proxmox create vm 5](../images/proxmox_create_5.png)

+...and the amount of RAM.

 ![proxmox create vm 6](../images/proxmox_create_6.png)

+Leave the network settings as they defaulted to.

 ![proxmox create vm 7](../images/proxmox_create_7.png)

+Click finish.

+Watch your Proxmox WebUI for a few moments and you will see your new **VM** spring to life (a little green 'play' symbol will appear next to it in the tree).
+Now ensure that your new **VM** is selected in the tree and press the Console button in the top panel.

+Your new **VM's** 'monitor' now appears in a window and you find yourself at the Debian install menu...

 ![debian install menu](../images/debian_install.png)